hipstersmoothie/obsidian-plugin-toc/README.md

 # obsidian-plugin-toc

-Create a tables of contents for a note.
+Create a table of contents for a note.

 ![Example of content creation](example.gif)